 When you obtain a loan, it’s a matter of trust and planning.
 The business must trust you and your ability to pay them back the principle, plus the interest.
 On the other side, you must plan and budget well enough to use the loan and pay it back at the right time.
 It doesn’t matter if it’s an emergency loan or mortgage; all loans work the same at the end of the day.

-Maybe you want to consider a bad credit loan with a responsible lender.
+Maybe you want to consider a loan for bad credit with a responsible lender.
 These types of companies offer loans specifically for Canadians who have had struggles in their lives which have prevented them from borrowing money from traditional lenders.

 For Traditional Lenders, Credit Scores Are a Measure of Trust